Home • Projects • Writing • Books • Publications • Presentations • Events

 A. This page is randomly generated by the server on each load.
 Most of the page's contents are not displayed on one particular load, so for the full experience reload a bunch of times.

-A. You can follow/DM me on Twitter, but I'm trying to stop using it so much, so it's best to email me at drew [at] drewpendergrass [dot] com (or the academic address in my CV).
+A. You can reach me at drew [at] drewpendergrass [dot] com (or the academic address in my CV); I'm pretty quick with email.
 However, if your email is unpleasant, you should direct it to grievances@drewpendergrass.com, an inbox I definitely read.

 Q. Who are you?

-A. Well, to start off, I have no trouble distinguishing my right from my left, I hold no world records, I keep the old gods, I am not a substitute for a medical doctor, and I have nothing to do with explosions.
-Besides that, I am a doctoral student in Environmental Engineering at Harvard University, studying under Daniel Jacob, and I freelance on the side for publications including Harper's and The Guardian.
+A. Well, to start off, I am not a substitute for a medical doctor, I have no trouble distinguishing my right from my left, I have never traveled to an exoplanet, I keep the old gods, and I have nothing to do with explosions.
+Besides that, I am a doctoral student in Environmental Engineering at Harvard University, and I freelance on the side for publications including Harper's and The Guardian.
+I'm also at work on a sci-fi novel and have a book under contract with Verso on economic democracy.
+In my activism and organizing, we work to make ecological democracy a reality in my home of Massachusetts.
+I am also a long-time steward in the Harvard Graduate Students Union (UAW local 5117).
 For more information, you can check out my projects page or my CV.

 "So fun you won't even need friends!"